gongaa/SlidingWindowDecoder/FAQ.md

 ### 3.1 How do you tune BP+OSD parameters?

-For the scaling factor, on code-capacity noise (data qubit noise), I try all four valued from $\{0.5, 0.625, 0.8, 1.0\}$ and pick the best one.
+For the scaling factor, on code-capacity noise (data qubit noise), I try all four values from {0.5, 0.625, 0.8, 1.0} and pick the best one.
 For BB codes, see Fig. 4 from our paper for the best scaling factors.
 For circuit-level noise, from my experience $1.0$ is okay, probably because the Tanner graph is highly-irregular.

-I don't usually tune BP iterations for code-capacity noise, I just set it to 100 or 200.
-However, for circuit-level noise, since I was doing the shortening trick to the wide circuit-level PCM (see `Sliding Window OSD.ipynb` for details) before running GDG, I did find that if running BP for too many iterations before shortening, error floor will appear.
+For BP iterations, I just set it to 100~200 for code-capcity noise without any tuning; I think a suitable scaling factor is more important there.
+However, for circuit-level noise, since I was doing the shortening trick to the wide circuit-level PCM (see `Sliding Window OSD.ipynb` for details) before running GDG, I found that running BP for too many iterations before shortening causes error floor.

 ### 3.2 What are the main features of GDG?